 Vinyl fencing, also known as PVC fencing, is a great low maintenance alternative to wood fencing.
 Available in white, tan, gray and mix & match colors, PVC allows you the flexibility to choose the color that complements your backyard retreat.
 With regular washing, PVC fencing can last up to 20 years.

-To learn more about the different types of pool fencing options contact Sylvan Fence or call 1.866.617.9273.
+Schedule a free consultation to learn more about different types of pool fencing options.